TarikAnafarta/TarikAnafarta/README.md

 ## About Me

-Junior software developer with experience in web development, AI-based applications, and cloud-native systems.
-Worked on projects through internships, teaching assistance, and training programs in software testing, data science, and AI.
+Junior software developer with experience in web development, AI-based applications, cloud-native systems, and system administration.
+Hands-on background in observability, monitoring, logging, software testing, data science, and AI through internships and training programs.

 ---